The 94th Carillon Summer Concert Series

-Our annual Summer Carillon Concert Series was a great success!Check back soon for dates and performers for Summer 2017.
-Our Summer Carillon series runs Sunday evenings at 6pm throughmid-August.
+Thanks for a great summer!
+Stay tuned for concert details for Summer of 2019.
+Our Summer Carillon series runs Sunday evenings at 6pm through mid-August.
 It’s a wonderful opportunity to hear these majestic bells from renowned carillonneurs from across the globe.
-Click here for the list of dates and musicians from Summer 2016.

 The Carillon on Chronicle